ARTIST SUBMISSION GUIDELINES

 Paintings, sculpture, video (under 10 minutes), photography and experimental works and installation will be considered.

-Deadline to digitally submit work: August 15, 2025
+Deadline to digitally submit work: January 15, 2026

-Notification of acceptance: by September 1, 2025.
+Notification of acceptance: by January 25, 2026.

 Terms: 40/60 split, with 60% going to the artist.
 There is no need to ship the accepted artwork to the gallery if the work will be shown online only.
 If the artwork sells, it will be shipped from the artist’s home/studio and the artist can choose to have the collector pay for shipping or build in the cost of shipping into the price of the piece.
+If the work is accepted into the pop up (in person) portion of the exhibit, the shipping will be the responsiblity of the artist both to and from the address where the works will be held, at 449 Sharon Drive, Wayne, PA, 19087.
+A full disclosure of where the pop up exhibit will be held will be revealed closer to the event, as we are still working out those details.
+However, all work must be shipped to the Wayne address.

 Entry fee: $35 per artwork.
 There is no limit to how many pieces you can submit.